module Froc:Functional reactive programmingsig..end

 called from within an update function, there may be either a hit

-previous run of the update function, when eq x x'
+previous run of the update function, when eq x x', and no later

 call has already hit (that is, hits must happen in the same order